KaiyanM/MolPad/paper/paper.md

 # Usage

 The source code for `MolPad` is stored on [Github](https://github.com/KaiyanM/MolPad).
 The app is hosted in the eponymous R package which can be downloaded and run on a local computer.
-We envision some users will need additional flexibility in their analyses and require backend coding in R, for example, for detailed operating model setup and/or final analyses to develop recommendations for management.
-For such purposes, the core suite of R functions used in the Shiny app is available from the R package.
+We anticipate that some users may need more flexibility in their analyses, requiring backend R coding for tasks like setting up detailed operating models or download figure outputs.
+For such needs, the essential set of R functions employed in the Shiny app is accessible through the R package.

 # Figures